Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Finally, pictured below is a newt that needs to regrow its arm using only its own regenerative cells (there are no external inputs to the system).
 The two outside regenerative cells have differentiated into distinct left and right cells (below).

-***Develop a biological pseudo-code routine that details how the five originating cells (purple, green, green, green, blue) can grow into the desired pattern by themselves, using no outside information or control.***
+***Describe how the five originating cells (purple, green, green, green, blue) can use their programmed functions to grow into the desired pattern by themselves, using no outside information or control.***
 <figure>
 <a href="/assets/images/Week-6-pic3.png"><img src="/assets/images/Week-6-pic3.png" height="500"></a>
 </figure>

+**Q.4.d.
+Applications**

+The concept of using gradients to drive the behavior of autonomous devices can be observed in many other applications besides newt arm regeneration.

+***Briefly describe (in 1-2 sentences) another application of this concept: where else is this behavior seen and how does it relate?***

 *Additional Questions and Resources*